Are Military Members "The Lowest of Our Low"?

-All military recruits must take the Armed Forces Vocational Aptitude Battery (ASVAB) to qualify for enlistment.
+All military recruits must take the Armed Services Vocational Aptitude Battery (ASVAB) to qualify for enlistment.
 The ASVAB is essentially an IQ test (correlation = 0.8).
 The ASVAB predicts SAT scores (correlation = .82).
 And it correlates with ACT scores (0.77).

 To qualify, recruits must score higher than roughly one-third of all who take the ASVAB.
 The lowest acceptable percentile score to join is 36 for the Air Force, 35 for the Navy, 32 for the Marine Corps, and 31 for the Army.